 They each had a designated Powerpuff Girl.
 The oldest was Blossom, the four-year-old was Buttercup, and the youngest was always Bubbles.
 They would keep these parts for years, and act out their own fights for the safety of Townsville in my living room.
 Many a lamp and three couches were sacrificed to the cause….

 “Let me set the record straight … ” is how I began a Facebook post on the day after President Trump announced that he would investigate colleges for discrimination against white applicants.
 Using the term “white rights,” the announcement was a thinly veiled promise to go after Affirmative Action.
-That policy, which stems from the Civil Rights Act of 1964, is a remedy to discrimination by increasing the underrepresented classes on a campus.
+That policy, which stems from the Civil Rights Act of 1964, is a remedy to discrimination by increasing the underrepresented in courses on a campus.

-This administration’s statement on discrimination against white applicants is yet another illustration of the myth of affirmative action: that white applicants are rejected and their spots are given to less qualified women and people of color.
+This administration’s statement on discrimination against white male applicants is yet another illustration of the myth of affirmative action: that white male applicants are rejected and their spots are given to less qualified women and people of color.
 The move was also another presidential green light for racists to once again start attacking black culture.

 I am declaring Samwell Tarly the winner of the first episode of Season 7 of Game of Thrones.